permguard/permguard/site/content/docs/0.1/developer-guide/initializing-working-directories.md

 The authorization process follows a code-first approach, and when dealing with Schemas, Policies, and Permissions, the CLI should be executed from a permguard workspace that contains configuration files written in either YAML or PermScript.

-There are three methods to create a permguard workspace and associate it with a Permguard repo:
+There are three methods to create a permguard workspace and associate it with a Permguard repository:

-- Initialize a new repo in a permguard workspace
+- Initialize a new repository in a permguard workspace
-- Clone an existing repo into a permguard workspace
+- Clone an existing repository into a permguard workspace
-- Fork an existing repo into a working direct.
+- Fork an existing repository into a working direct.

 ## Working directory contents